 Patrick Molloy’s is a clean Irish-ish pub that turns clubby on weekends with house music, lights and dancing.
 Daytime weekends are at a much more relaxed pace, especially on the patio when crowds gather for post-beach beers, cocktails, enticing appetizers and full lunches or dinners.
-A daily Happy Hour runs 3-8 with half-priced and food specials that go from $2.95-5.95.
+A daily Happy Hour runs 3-7 – and all-night on Sunday with live music starring at 5 – with half-priced and food specials that go from $2.95-5.95.

-Molloy’s has plenty of plasmas, all-day Happy Hours on Mondays (and the latest M-F Happy Hour as it goes until 8 p.m.) and hosts special events on a regular basis.
+Molloy’s has plenty of plasmas, all-day Happy Hours on Mondays and hosts special events on a regular basis.
 And then it takes on a whole different personality at night.
-It’s the best bar in the South Bay on Sunday nights with a non-stop band and Happy Hour drink prices.
+It’s the best bar in the South Bay on Sunday nights with the non-stop band and Happy Hour.